jonnymoo/PythonCalcs/README.md

 - **Process data with pandas:** Use pandas to manipulate and analyse the acquired data.
 - **Produce meaningful output:** Generate results which can be used as either validations, or updates.

+## Concepts

+A calc is a stateless functions accessible at a REST end point The calc understands the shapes of data required.
+Data is passed in (not collected).
+Shapes can be used by consumers and used to generate ways (e.g. a sql server for JSON PATH statement) of getting the minimum data required to process the calc.
+Workflow can be used to orchestrate the calling of the end point and using the results.
+Other consumers can call the same REST APIs (or just use the function standalone) Juypter notebooks can be used to create live specification / documentation.

 ## Getting Started

 ### Prerequisites